 In addition, you can see that the function expects a

 ClientState will look different depending on which type of client is to be created for IBC.
-In the case of Cosmos-SDK chains and the corresponding implementation of ibc-go, the Tendermint client (opens new window) is offered out of the box:
+In the case of Cosmos-SDK chains and the corresponding implementation of ibc-go, the CometBFT (Tendermint) client (opens new window) is offered out of the box:

 TrustingPeriod determines the duration of the period since the latest timestamp during which the submitted headers are valid for upgrade.
 If a client is not updated within the

 TrustLevel determines the portion of the validator set you want to have signing a header for it to be considered as valid.
-Tendermint defines this as 2/3, and the IBC Tendermint client inherits this property from Tendermint.
+CometBFT defines this as 2/3, and the IBC CometBFT client inherits this property from CometBFT.

 Properties such as

 TrustingPeriod can be customised, such that different clients on the same chain can have different security guarantees with different tradeoffs for efficiency of processing updates.